Help with energy bills – £400 energy rebate and more

 Energy crisis FAQs

-However, these are just predictions and it's impossible to say for sure what will happen.
-It's also worth bearing in mind that the government has changed its policy on energy bills a number of times, often at just a few weeks' notice.
+It's worth bearing in mind that the government has changed its policy on energy bills a number of times, often at just a few weeks' notice.

 How can you save money on your energy bills?

 Students have always been pretty good at keeping energy bills down.
-But this year, you might find you need to go to extra lengths to save money on gas and electricity.
+But with the current energy crisis, you may find you need to go to extra lengths to save money on gas and electricity.

-One tip that's proving very popular is to buy a heated blanket, which you can often find for around £30 (although keep an eye out for sales at B&M and other similar shops).
+One tip that's proving very popular is to buy a heated blanket, which you can often find for around £30.

 That's just one hack though.
 Check out our guide to saving on energy bills for loads more tips.